garrandall/popular-music-data/tracks/that-don-t-impress-me-much-shania-twain.md

 Okay, so you're Brad Pitt

-That don't impress me much (Oh, oh, ooh)
+That don't impress me much (Oh, oh, oh
 So you got the looks, but have you got the touch?
 Now, don't get me wrong—yeah, I think you're alright But that won't keep me warm in the middle of the night